Fusion GPS's ties to Clinton campaign, Russia investigation: What to know

 Founded by veteran journalists, Fusion GPS “provides premium research, strategic intelligence, and due diligence services to corporations, law firms and investors worldwide,” according to its sparse website.

-The Washington, D.C.-based firm also says it offers a “cross-disciplinary approach with expertise in media, politics, regulation, national security, and global markets.”
+The Washington, D.C.-based group also says it offers a “cross-disciplinary approach with expertise in media, politics, regulation, national security, and global markets.”

 Fusion GPS was started in 2009 by former Wall Street Journal reporters Peter Fritsch and Glenn Simpson.